Hiking Maine’s Bold Coast

 And the sunrise…

-All in all this was one of the most memorable hikes we have ever done.
-It’s relatively easy and hiking right along the rocky coastline is a unique experience from any other east coast hike.
+Overall this was one of the most memorable hikes we have ever done.
+It’s relatively easy and hiking right along the rocky coastline is a unique experience among east coast hikes.
 Since it is so far north in Maine, you don’t have to share the trail with many other hikers.
-The Bold Coast is a long haul from Boston, but absolutely worth it.
+The Bold Coast is a long haul from any major city, but absolutely worth the trek.